isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-does-rubbing-alcohol-kill-bed-bugs.markdown

 , or
 [Ammonia](https://pestpolicy.com/does-ammonia-kill-bed-bugs/)
 .
-And if you have little kids, youre probably looking for solutions that kill bed bugs and bed bug eggs naturally (in addition to having fast action).Â In this post, I've discussed how rubbing alcohol can
+And if you have little kids, youre probably looking for solutions that kill bed bugs and bed bug eggs naturally (in addition to having fast action).
+In this post, I've discussed how rubbing alcohol can
 [kill bed bugs](https://pestpolicy.com/does-lysol-kill-bed-bugs/)
 .
 **Summary: The short answer is YES!**